-In other words, we compare the cumulative effect of applying only market-based rates for the entire period (for example, from date of issue) to the cumulative effect of applying only a guaranteed rate or guaranteed rates for that entire period.
+In other words, we compare the cumulative effect of applying only market-based rates for the entire period to the cumulative effect of applying only a guaranteed rate or guaranteed rates for that entire period.

-Treasury may change the guaranteed rate when an EE Bond issued from January 1980 through April 1995 completes its original maturity period.
-At that time, the bond enters an extended maturity period.
+Treasury may change the guaranteed rate when an EE bond issued from January 1980 through April 1995 completes its original maturity period—all have done this already—or completes one extended maturity period and enters another.
 (See the table above for the original maturity periods.)

-An extended maturity period is usually 10 years in length.
+An extended maturity period is usually 10 years.
 The exception is when a period of a different length is needed to complete the EE bond's total interest-earning life span of 30 years.

-The 5-year U.S. Treasury securities yields shown in the table below, which apply to bonds/notes issue-dated before May 1995, and held for at least five years, are calculated each May 1 and November 1.
+The 5-year U.S. Treasury securities yields shown in the table below, which apply to bonds and notes issued before May 1995, and held for at least five years, are calculated each May 1 and November 1.
 The market-based rate is:

 - Set at 85% of the average of these yields for the applicable earning periods.

-- Rounded to the nearest one-hundredth of one percent for bonds issued May 1989 and later, and for bonds/notes which entered an extended maturity period on or after that date; otherwise, the rate is rounded to the nearest one-quarter of one percent.
+- Rounded to the nearest one-hundredth of one percent for bonds issued May 1989 and later, and for bonds and notes which entered an extended maturity period on or after that date; otherwise, the rate is rounded to the nearest one-quarter of one percent.

-- Applied to the entire period for which the bond/note is entitled to market-based earnings.
+- Applied to the entire period for which the bond or note is entitled to market-based earnings.